rayssa-souza/rayssa-souza/README.md

  - Sou fã de bons animes, adoro cozinhar e fazer artesanatos, agora estou praticando tricô. 🧶

 ## About me:
+- I'm studying for Bachelor's Degree in Computer Science.
 - I was part of the first class of the Warren Tech Academy's 2022 web development training program.
 - I have three years of experience in the CX field within technology companies.
 - What made me fall in love with and decide to transition into the field of Technology was my involvement in customer journey and experience strategies within tech companies and a digital bank.
 I had the opportunity to collaborate with various squads to solve problems and enhance the user experience on platforms, which had a significant impact on customer service and CX metrics.